 Claims affecting the umbrella market have surged in the last 24-36 months alone (yet another reason for rising insurance rates).
 Though experts do not forecast a sunnier umbrella market any time soon, associations can weather the storm.
 Preparation is key.
 Board members who know what to look out for can better prepare for their next renewal and avoid any surprises.

-Thank you for joining us for a conversation about navigating the tricky terrain of high-rise insurance.
+Thank you for joining us for a conversation about navigating the tricky terrain of Texas condo insurance for high-rise associations.
 To learn more about handling changes in your premiums, contact Jamie at the information below.

 We want to thank our experts: